 3. Panama uses the U.S. dollar.

-Panama does not have its own paper currency.
-Instead, the country uses the US dollar as the legal tender.
-The exception is the coins, which are Panamanian and come in 1, 5, 10, 25, and 50-cent pieces or a one Balboa coin.
-They are the same size, color, and weight as U.S. coins, and both are used.
+Panama does have its own coins, and they come in 1-, 5-, 10-, 25-, and 50-cent denominations.
+There’s also a one-Balboa coin.
+These coins are the same size, color, and weight as U.S. coins, and you can use both to pay for things.

 Prices may be listed with either a “$” (dollar) or a “B/” (balboa) symbol.
-It doesn’t matter either way, because both mean the same thing and have the same value.
+It doesn’t matter either way because both mean the same thing and have the same value.
 The Panamanian Balboa is pegged to the US dollar, so their value is the same.

 4. You can see a lot of Panama without changing hotels